 ICT is a prime driver of innovation in business organization, customer processes and internal processes.
 This research group investigates and advises on the link between ICT-driven business innovation, process optimization, and data planning.

-- Cooperative Entrepreneurship
+- Cooperative Entrepreneurship (discontinued as of May 2018)

 The Cooperative Entrepreneurship Research Group conducts research on the formation of partnerships and new business models and their role in successful innovation and growth.
 The research group focuses primarily on regional SMEs.